CoreKeeperMods/corekeepermods.github.io/v3/Entity.md

 ﻿# Entity Module
-Entity Module is a CoreLib submodule that helps adding specific entities.
+> Entity Module is a CoreLib submodule that helps adding specific entities.
 With mod SDK it's already possible to add custom entities, so this submodule is mostly a helper module.

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(EntityModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.

-### Adding mod workbenches
+## Adding Mod Workbenches

 To allow player to obtain your custom items you will need to either add it to a mob drop loot pool, or use custom workbenches.